Little by little, a little become a lot - Saving the Street Animals of Cambodia

 Teamwork

-The unique aspect about working in animal welfare was the lack of access to veterinary care which makes helping these animals even more difficult!
+The unique aspect about working in animal welfare was the lack of access to veterinary care, which makes helping these animals even more difficult!
 The veterinary professionals at PPAWS were of the first generations of Vets in Cambodia and seeing this team grow during my time there was absolutely extraordinary.

 With limited funds available to PPAWS, the team performed incredible surgeries and health care for animals brought to them with very little resources and equipment.
 I have never met more motivated people who cared so much about these animals.